 The direct employer of GP for the Sega line was Shigekazu Hayashi, marketing director for Sega of Europe.

 Dario Berté tells me that Mr Hayashi was always very open to experimentation and never made weird demands like Nintendo did with GiG.
 Then again, Sega had a radically different approach in order to maintain their marketing position as the most successful Japanese company in Europe.

 At the time, Sega also sponsored the famous XXXVIII Sega European Grand Prix, a race weekend held at the British circuit of Donington Park on 11th April 1993; Sega had already sponsored the Williams F1 team and threw an incredible amount of money at the event, as pictures from that day clearly show.

-By the time the first SEGA commercials were shot, Preziosi was already producing everything in-house by means of their Winter Company studio, based in Milano.
+By the time the first SEGA commercials were shot, Preziosi had already planned to open his own marketing company by means of the Winter Company studio, based in Milano.

-Early Master System commercials weren’t particularly captivating: no weird ideas, no catchy songs either, and nobody got electrocuted in these ads, not even a little.
+Early Master System commercials, shot before the Winter studio came up, weren’t particularly captivating: no weird ideas, no catchy songs, nobody even got electrocuted in these ads, not even a little.
 Just a kid playing Sega games and talking directly to the audience with an almost professional demeanor.